utdata/rwd-mastery-assignments/ed-school-ratings/rubric-gs.md

 The Austin/Round Rock MSA: Bastrop, Caldwell, Hays, Travis and Williamson counties.

-> Of note: We would look further into which local charter schools failed to meet standards, but some schools from other cities like Dallas and San Antonio are listed as Austin because their parent organization is based in Austin (or at least I presume that is why.)
+> Of note: If actually doing this story, we would look further into which local charter schools failed to meet standards, but some schools from other cities like Dallas and San Antonio are listed as Austin because their parent organization is based in Austin (or at least I presume that is why.)

 ## Import the data into Google Sheets